 The higher rate will apply as she has two properties at the end of the day of the transaction and has not replaced a main residence (as she has not sold a previous main residence.

 I’m purchasing a property with my boyfriend & he already owns a flat which we are going to rent out.
 Will we be subject to this increase in stamp duty?

 As at the end of the day your boyfriend will own two properties and isn’t directly replacing his main residence so the higher rates will apply.
 Here’s the example in the Government guidelines of a similar scenario.

-Barry and Connie are purchasing a property together.
+Barry and Claire are purchasing a property together.
 This will be Barry’s first property, but Claire owns another property that she is not selling.
 For Claire, this will be an additional property as, at the end of the day of the transaction, she will own two properties and is not replacing a main residence.
 Therefore, the higher rates of SDLT will apply.

 I own a property that I live in and buying a flat for my daughter, does this higher rate still apply?